 I hope you like these DIY painted birch slice ornaments, inspired by Canadian folk artist Maud Lewis.
 It was a lot of fun to light a fire on a cold winter’s day and paint these with my Mom.

-This year, my Mom decided she wanted a Christmas tree which surprised me, because we stopped celebrating Christmas many, many years ago.
-In fact, we no longer had ornaments.
+This year my Mom decided she wanted a Christmas tree – which surprised me, because we stopped celebrating Christmas many, many years ago.
+In fact, we no longer had tree ornaments.
 But because I knew it would make my Mom happy, I helped load a live tree into my truck and then set about quickly making some ornaments so my Mom’s tree wouldn’t look empty and sad.
 Because I recently painted her fireplace blue, and the rest of her apartment is definitely a moodier take on my palette of teals, I decided to make a few sets of ornaments with a theme that’s very “Dans le Lakehouse”.
 I settled on a “cottage in winter” theme: there’s a mix of sparkly glass and pearl ornaments (“ice and snow”) and also my DIY alcohol ink ornaments.
 Plus these DIY painted birch slice ornaments, all featuring woodland/cottage/nature themes – and inspired by a recent exhibit of Maud Lewis’ work that my Mom and I saw at the local art gallery.

 Who is Maud Lewis?

-My Mom and I saw the Maud Lewis exhivit on Black Friday, which was genius because we had the gallery to ourselves.
+My Mom and I saw the Maud Lewis exhibit on Black Friday, which was genius because we had the gallery to ourselves.
 We loved her work so much, I thought we could paint little birch bark slice ornaments in the same folk style Maud was famous for.
 If you’re not familiar with her work, find more info here or click here – and definitely watch the beautiful and moving (sometimes heartbreaking) film about her extraordinary life and work!
 Here’s a little peek at the exhibit (you can also find her artwork in this beautiful book):